fpoussin/Qt5-MSVC-Static/README.md

 Set of tools to build Qt5 static libs on Windows.

-**Description**

-This tools copies a modified mkspec config in the qtbase repo to build a static library.

 **Dependencies**

  - MSVC 2015 with WDK 8.1 (Community works fine)